cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### Polysomnography
 Polysomnography will be performed according to this protocol.
-Data will be acquired and analysed using MiniView software (link).
+Data will be acquired and analysed using MiniView software supplied by Lowenstein Medical [datasheet here](datasheets/miniscreen-viewer-sleep-diagnostics-user-manual-en.pdf).
 Sleep scoring will be performed independently by trained scorers and the following data downloaded from Miniview:
 *  Physiological time series (EEG, ECG, EMG, SpO2, airflow, thermistor, abdomimal and chest movement) (edf)
 *  Sleep scores (csv)
+*  Sleep parameters (csv)

 <br>
 These data will be stored at the following locations, Z:\PSG\time_series and Z:\PSG\scores.
 Each file will be labelled as psg_study_time_series_ID_date.edf or psg_scores_studyID_date.csv where date takes the format of ddmmyy, and uniquely identifies each indivual PSG recording on each individual.
+Each 30 second epoch will be scored as (i) wake, (ii) N1, (iii) N2, (iv) N3, (v) REM and comparsons between scorers or devices made using comparisons described in this R-project.
+Sleep parameters derived in Miniview will be extracted

 ### Dim Light Melatonin Onset
 <br>